Take Action

 You don’t have to be a lawyer to get involved with this effort, which provides free legal representation to those facing eviction.
 Nebraska licensed attorneys, law students, and community volunteers can all connect and support this vital program.

-An interactive national database of evictions.
-Research eviction rates across the U.S. and learn where our community and state fits in using.
-Then, share this research with neighbors, local leaders and elected officials.
+Research eviction rates across the United States and learn where our community and state fits in.
+Be sure to share your research with neighbors, local leaders, and elected officials.

 Are you a member of a local organization, a business, or a group of neighborhood advocates who want to help end the local eviction crisis?